sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 Each `AggregateTarget` will store in the `installation_cache` file:
 - Checksum of build settings.

 ___Note on storing the list of files__: There are a couple ways we could go about storing the set of files: create a unique checksum from the list of files, or directly store them as an array.
-Storing the list of files as an array seems better since it allows us to output the files causing a project to be regenerated to be used by the `--verbose` flag and local testing.
-In addition, we will be comparing `TargetCacheKey` objects constructed from a `PodTarget` object against the equivalent target parsed from the cache; thus, we will already have to perform a linear operation to compute the checksum from the list of files on the `PodTarget` object to compare against the cached checksum.
+Storing the list of files as an array seems better since it allows us to output the diff of files that caused a target to be regenerated.
+This diff can be used by the `--verbose` flag and local testing.
+In addition, we will be comparing `TargetCacheKey` objects constructed from a `PodTarget` object against the equivalent target parsed from the cache; thus, we will already have to perform a linear operation to compute the checksum from the list of files on the `PodTarget` to compare against the cached checksum.
 For these reasons, storing the set of files as an array seems to be the better option without a performance hit._

 The `TargetCacheKey` public interface will be: